+While earning an online master’s in political science, you gain practical skills that apply to careers in business, law, journalism, education, and the nonprofit sector.
 Political science emerged as a university discipline in the late 19th century.
-Students in this field learn about political systems and how government works, which prepares them to conduct research, analyze data, forecast trends, and develop policy.
-While earning an online master’s in political science, students gain practical skills that apply to careers in business, law, journalism, education, and the nonprofit sector.
+In this field, you learn about political systems and how government works, which prepares them to conduct research, analyze data, forecast trends, and develop policy.

 The Bureau of Labor Statistics (BLS) projects strong competition for political scientists, with salary potential remaining high.
 The median annual wage for political scientists is $115,110, with the top 10% earning more than $161,890 per year.
 These figures rank political scientist among the 20 highest paying occupations in the United States.